Connect with a Great Lifestyle

 Orangeville offers shoppers a variety of choices.
 Downtown Orangeville radiates charm and character and provides the perfect backdrop for a mix of unique shops set within some magnificent historic Ontario architecture.
 Stroll along Broadway or along one of the many side streets of downtown Orangeville and visit an array of clothing boutiques, art stores & galleries and specialty shops, or take advantage of the modern convenience and selection available in our shopping centres.

 Local Attractions, Festivals and Events: Connecting the Community

-Orangeville hosts a growing number of festivals and special events that reflect the diversity of interests in our community, including the Orangeville Farmers’ Market, Orangeville Blues & Jazz Festival, Headwaters Arts Festival in the Hills, Orangeville Moonlight Magic/Light Up Downtown and First Night Celebrations.
+Orangeville hosts a growing number of festivals and special events that reflect the diversity of interests in our community, including the Orangeville Farmers’ Market, Orangeville Blues & Jazz Festival, Rotary Ribfest, Headwaters Arts Festival in the Hills, Orangeville Moonlight Magic/Light Up Downtown and Christmas in the Park (Kaycee Gardens).
 Unique attractions draw visitors from across and beyond the region including Theatre Orangeville, the Credit Valley Explorer Tour Train and our Art Walk of Tree Sculptures.